kmarkus/microblx/README.md

 Toolkit.
 Other influences are the IEC standards covering function block IEC-61131 and IEC-61499.

+Microblx was supported by the European H2020 project RobMoSys via the COCORF (Component Composition for Real-time Function blocks) Integrated Technical Project.

 This work was supported by the European FP7 projects RoboHow (FP7-ICT-288533), BRICS (FP7- ICT-231940), Rosetta (FP7-ICT-230902),
 Pick-n-Pack (FP7-NMP-311987) and euRobotics (FP7-ICT-248552).